Skip to main content

 Cost rate effective dates

-Cost rates support point-in-time effective dates.
+Cost rates, both at the role and personal levels, support point-in-time effective dates.
 This ensures accurate historical reporting and allows you to schedule future changes.
 When updating a cost rate, you can apply the rate to All past and future days, or to A specific date onward.
 This allows you to:

 • Apply a rate in the past (for historical reporting)